Stefan Hegselmann

 prof_pic.jpg

-I am currently a affiliated postdoctoral researcher at the Eils lab focussing on aritficial intelligence in healthcare.
+I am currently an affiliated postdoctoral researcher at the Eils lab focussing on artificial intelligence in healthcare.
 I am also a resident physician at the Department of Cardiology, Angiology and Intensive Care Medicine at the Charité in Berlin, where I am involved in clinical practice.
 My goal is to bridge the gap between modern machine learning and clinical practice.

 Previously, I have obtained a Master’s degree in computer science from RWTH Aachen University with stays at the University of Gothenburg and UC Berkeley.
-After that I obtained a medical degree (MD) and a PhD in computer science from the University of Münster and visited MIT as a visiting PhD student.
+After that I obtained a medical degree (MD) and a PhD in computer science from the University of Münster and worked with the Clinical ML group at MIT.

 news